oracle/truffleruby/doc/user/debugging.md

 See other `--backtraces-*` and `--exceptions-*` options for more possibilities.

+## Printing Stacktraces and Backtraces of a running Process

+One can send the `SIGQUIT` signal to TruffleRuby to make it print the Java stacktraces of all threads.
+`Ctrl + \ ` can be used to send `SIGQUIT` to the current process in a terminal.
+This is useful to debug hangs, deadlocks or know what the process is doing.
+This works on both TruffleRuby Native and JVM.

+Sending `SIGALRM` to a TruffleRuby process will print the Ruby backtraces of all threads.
+Note that printing the Ruby backtraces of all threads significantly lowers performance, so it should only be used for debugging.

 ## More Information in Backtraces

 We try to match MRI's backtrace format as closely as possible.
 This sometimes means